typekit/webfontloader/README.md

 ## Modules

 WebFont Loader provides a generic module system so that any web font provider may be used.
+It is also possible to use multiple providers at the same time.
 The specifics of each provider are documented here.

 ### Ascender